ably/spaces/docs/react.md

 Start by connecting your app to Ably using the `SpacesProvider` component.

-The `SpacesProvider` should be high in your component tree, wrapping every component which needs to access Spaces.
+The `SpacesProvider` should wrap every component that needs to access Spaces.

 ```jsx
 import { Realtime } from "ably";